Aaronius/penpal/README.md

 #### Parameters

 `options.parentOrigin` (optional) The origin of the parent window which your iframe will be communicating with.
 If this is not provided, communication will not be restricted to any particular parent origin resulting in any webpage being able to load your webpage into an iframe and communicate with it.
-This is typically a string, however an array of strings is also supported if you expect to communicate with multiple parent origins.

 `options.methods` (optional) An object containing methods which should be exposed for the parent window to call.
 The keys of the object are the method names and the values are the functions.
 If a function requires asynchronous processing to determine its return value, make the function immediately return a promise and resolve the promise once the value has been determined.